crazyfraggle/crazyfraggle.github.io/_drafts/Parsec.md

 {% include figure.html file="/static/images/parsec/screen1.jpg" caption="TI Parsec, the original" %}

-Those who want to experience the real thing can try out the [Classic99](http://www.harmlesslion.com/cgi-bin/showprog.cgi?search=Classic99) emulator, which includes the Parsec ROM under license from Texas Instruments.
+Those who want to experience the "real" thing can try out the [Classic99](http://www.harmlesslion.com/cgi-bin/showprog.cgi?search=Classic99) emulator, which includes the Parsec ROM under license from Texas Instruments.
 My version will deviate some from the original, this is a clone, not a